thepoly/docs/home.md

 ## About this wiki

 This wiki replaces the old [thepoly/docs](https://github.com/thepoly/docs) repository.
 See something wrong or out of date?
-Fix it.
+Please fix it!

-> Wiki copies of the [Constitution](/governance/constitution) and [Bylaws](/governance/bylaws) are for reference.
-Changing them for real takes a vote.
+> Wiki copies of the [Constitution](/governance/constitution) and [Bylaws](/governance/bylaws) are for reference only.
+Changing them for real requires a vote.
 See [Governance](/governance).
 {.is-warning}